TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-outages.md

 ## **Recommended Documents**

-* Please refer to mentioned ICM to know current status and RCA
+* Please refer to recommended action link of insights to know about current status and RCA